angrybacon/doomsday-wiki/markdown/chapters/appendices/playables.md

 :::

-These cards can be very powerful allowing for a nice mix of flexibility and utility whilst being within the deck's core colours.
+These cards can be very powerful allowing for a nice mix of flexibility and utility whilst being within the deck's core colors.
 One issue with them normally stems from the fact that two mana in Legacy is quite a lot and neither of these options presented are guaranteed to be effective in every matchup.
 If you are playing a slower, more controlling variant then they might have space as